sjhuang26/thinking-system/README.md

 Snowballing as:

-1. a cumulating series of objects from 0 to 01 to 012, involving a generic "NULL" item as a "zero item" that all other objects originate from
+1. a cumulating series of objects from 0 to 01 to 012, involving a generic "NULL" item as a "zero item"* that all other objects originate from
 2. going from Question to Question+Answer
 3. a cumulating sequence of densities

+*{TODO This concept is heavily rigorized and I need to write it up (ZPS etc.)}

 Neuron networks are hierarchies that:

 1. are encapsulated by a token
 2. can be painted with a color (RED-GREEN)
-3. encode variegated details in various densities of detail
+3. encode variegated details in various densities of detail*

+*{TODO revise the definition of density}

 Token-details hierarchy as:

 1. one token encapsulating many details
 2. details as being shared by at least one possible token

+*{TODO need to clarify this fuzzy relationship and clarify the operation of hierarchy/painting which is the key generalizable skill}

 Density is acted upon by the Ebbinghaus principles of forgetting.